MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 | POP       | `https://outlook.office365.com/POP.AccessAsUser.All`  |
 | SMTP AUTH | `https://outlook.office365.com/SMTP.Send`             |

+In addition, you can request for [offline_access](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#offline_access) scope.
+When a user approves the offline_access scope, your app can receive refresh tokens from the Microsoft identity platform token endpoint.
+Refresh tokens are long-lived.
+Your app can get new access tokens as older ones expire.

 ## Authenticate connection requests

 You can initiate a connection to Office 365 mail servers using the [IMAP and POP email settings for Office 365](https://support.office.com/en-us/article/pop-and-imap-email-settings-for-outlook-8361e398-8af4-4e97-b147-6c6c4ac95353)